MisterY/it-knowledge-base-site/linux/linux.md

 - Locale:
     - in terminal, run `locale` to see the locale. `localectl` to see and modify.
 Use `sudo localectl set-locale LANG=en_IE.utf8`.
 [Ref](https://www.cyberciti.biz/faq/how-to-set-locales-i18n-on-a-linux-unix/)
     - Yast, Language, Detailed settings allows the same.
+- Open With: to set the default application, Alt+Enter in file browser.